 FACULTY OF ARTS

 DEPARTMENT OF ENGLISH

-ENGLISH 353 L01 Winter 2014

-COURSE TITLE: Drama: Reading & Analysis: Women and Violence on Stage
+COURSE OUTLINE

+ENGLISH 371.15-01 Fall 2015

+COURSE TITLE: Topic in Canadian Literature (Canada and the Theatre of War)

 Instructor: Dr. Donna Coates

+Office: SS1130

-Office: SS1130 Phone: 403-220-4684
+Phone: 403-220-4684

-E-mail: dcoates@ucalgary.ca
+E-mail: dcoates@ucalgary.ca Office hours: Tues.
+12:30 - 1:30

-Office hours: Thursday 11:00-12:00 (or by appointment)

-Course description: A study of dramatic literature from a wide range of historical periods, social contexts, and national literatures.
-Through textual analysis and close reading, this course acquaints students with the characteristic techniques of dramaturgy and basic theatre terminology, giving detailed attention to the formal conventions of literature written to be performed on stage.
-This course will focus specifically on women and violence on stage.
+Course description: This course will examine how contemporary Canadian playwrights have envisioned the nation's contribution to the First and Second World Wars, as well as its involvement in contemporary warfare.
+Through textual analysis and close reading, it will acquaint students with the characteristic techniques of dramaturgy and basic theatre terminology, giving detailed attention to the formal conventions of literature written to be performed on stage.

 Texts and readings:

-Aristophanes, Lysistrata

-Margaret Atwood, The Penopeid

-Aphra Behn, The Rover

-Sarah Anne Curzon, Laura Second, The Heroine of 1812 (Gutenberg, online access)

-Susan Glaspell, Trifles

-Hannah Moscovitch, This is War

-Ed.
-Donna Coates and Sherrill Grace, Canada and the Theatre of War: Six Contemporary Plays

-Assignments and Evaluation:

-• One paired or group presentation on one play 25%

-• In-class examination 20%
+Billy Bishop Goes to War, John Gray and Eric Peterson This is War, Hannah Moscovitch Canada and the Theatre of War, Volume One, Eds.
+Donna Coates and Sherrill Grace Canada and the Theatre of War, Volume Two, Eds.
+Donna Coates and Sherrill Grace Assignments and Evaluation:

-• Paired or group official questions on one play 15%

-• Twenty questions on several plays 10%

-• Major Paper (12 pages) on two plays 30%

-- Undergraduate students will receive marked feedback on 40% of their final grade (provided students meet posted deadlines) one week before the withdrawal date for half courses. - There is no final examination in this course.
-Please note that you MUST submit all assignments for a passing grade. - During the first week of class, students will receive a list of dates when specific plays will be discussed.
-Specific assignment submission instructions will be handed out during the second week of classes. - In order to avoid a late penalty, please submit your assignments at the beginning of class.
+One paired or group presentation of twenty-minutes' length on one play (handed in immediately before the presentation in essay format) 25% Paired or group official questions (three) on one play 15% Twenty questions (two per class on plays students are neither presenting on nor officially responding to) 10% Short paper (5-7 pages) on two plays 20% Major paper (10 pages) on two plays submitted on last day of class (please note that if you wish to have your paper returned to you, submit it in a stamped, self-addressed envelope) 30% There are no extra-credit assignments in this class.
+Undergraduate students will receive marked feedback on 40% of their final grade (provided students meet posted deadlines) one week before the withdrawal date for half courses.
+There is no final examination in this course.
+Please note that you MUST submit all assignments for a passing grade.
+During the first week of class, students will receive a list of dates when specific plays will be discussed.
+Specific assignment submission instructions will be handed out during the second week of class.
+Electronic submissions are not accepted.
+In order to avoid a late penalty, please submit your assignments at the BEGINNING of class.
 I will penalize late work by one full letter grade for every business (not class) day late.
 As well, I will grade, but not mark, late papers.

-Please make every effort to take assignments directly to the instructor at the beginning of class.
+Please make every effort to take assignments directly to the instructor.
 If it is not possible to do so, take your assignment to SS 1152 and put it in the dropbox.
-Your assignment will be date-stamped and placed in the instructor's mailbox, but please note that it will be considered one day late if it is not submitted at the beginning of class.
+Your assignment will be date-stamped and placed in the instructor's mailbox.
 It is your responsibility to keep a copy of all assignments in case of loss by any cause.
 Assignments cannot be returned by staff in the Department office.
+Grading system: